-Through implementing a robust, process-based, and risk-driven approach to information security management, Icomera has received ISO 27001 accreditation, allowing us to better protect our digital partners.
+Through implementing a robust, process-based, and risk-driven approach to information security management, Icomera has received ISO 27001 certification, allowing us to better protect our digital partners.

 When it comes to cybersecurity for our customers, there is no “one-size-fits-all” solution.
 That’s why Icomera offers bespoke consultancy services to mass-transit operators and authorities connected with our systems – focusing on industry-specific risks, system configuration, goals/requirements, as well as budgetary or structural limitations.

-If you would like further information about cybersecurity for transport operation, you can view our Cybersecurity Services for Public Transport Brochure here.
+If you would like further information about cybersecurity for transport operation, you can view our Protect People & Assets Brochure.